Prostate Cancer News: Prostate Cancer And High Cholesterol

 Increased screening for early detection gives the best opportunity for treatment success.
 Please see a licensed health care provider for prostate cancer screening procedures.

-Many studies have shown prostate cancer prevention with long-term daily green tea intake: 90% prevention, and 72%-91% prevention.
+Many studies have shown prostate cancer risk reduction with long-term daily green tea intake: 90% prevention, and 72%-91% prevention.
 In addition, soy and cruciferous vegetables like broccoli and cauliflower may help protect against prostate cancer.

 African-American men currently have the highest rates of prostate cancer in the whole world.